Cloud Computing Service Provider Insurance

 General liability insurance

 This policy covers basic business risks, such as accidental damage to a client's property.
-You can often combine it with commercial property at a discount in a business owner's policy (BOP).
+You can often combine it with property insurance at a discount in a business owner's policy (BOP).

 BEST FOR